WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Experiments

 In order to demonstrate the effectiveness of our proposed WavCaps dataset, we primarily compare our results with models trained on the LAION-Audio-630K dataset \cite{laionclap2023}.
-Our models, trained under the pretraining setting, present a fair comparison to LAION's models trained on LAION-Audio-630K, as both training sets included respective proposed datasets as well as AudioCaps and Clotho.
-For LAION's models, initially, we observe a notable performance decline in the AudioCaps dataset when the LAION-Audio-630K dataset is introduced into the training while the results on the Clotho dataset show improvement.
-Upon incorporating AudioSet into the training, performance of LAION's model on AudioCaps enhances, but remains close to their baseline.
-In our case, our models surpass LAION's in most metrics for both datasets, despite utilizing less data.
+For LAION's models, we observe a notable decline in performance on the AudioCaps dataset when the LAION-Audio-630K dataset is added to the training, while there is an improvement in results for the Clotho dataset.
+After incorporating AudioSet into the training, LAION's model demonstrates improved performance on AudioCaps, but remains close to their baseline.
+In our case, our models outperform LAION's models in most metrics for both datasets, despite utilizing less data.
 When incorporating WavCaps into the training, our models exhibit significant improvements on both datasets.
 It is important to highlight that LAION's training set, which includes AudioSet, is approximately six times larger than ours, totaling \num{2.63} million in size.
+Due to the differences in the architecture between our model and LAION's model, we trained our HTSAT-BERT model on the LAION-Audio-630K dataset under both zero-shot and pretraining settings.
+This approach ensures a fair comparison by maintaining consistency in all training parameters, with the only variation being the dataset used.
+The LAION-Audio-630K dataset we used contains \num{594404} audio clips, which is slightly smaller than the official dataset since we do not have access to some of the audio clips.
+The comparison between the official LAION-Audio-630K dataset and our version is shown in Appendix \ref{appendix}.
+It can be observed that the models trained on WavCaps greatly outperform those trained on LAION-Audio-630K under both training settings.
 Our experimental results reveal that the quality of the audio-language dataset significantly influences the model performance.
-By adopting our proposed three-stage processing pipeline to filter out noisy data and rewrite raw descriptions into captions, we achieve state-of-the-art performance using a smaller quantity of higher-quality data.
+By adopting our proposed three-stage processing pipeline to filter out noisy data and rewrite raw descriptions into captions, we achieve SOTA performance using a smaller quantity of higher-quality data.